raechanel/reading-notes-02/class-09.md

 ***Code responds to users***

-The events can trigger the kinds of changes te DOM is cappable of. *This is how webpages react to users.*
+The events can trigger the kinds of changes the DOM is capable of. *This is how webpages react to users.*

 ### Different types of events